Steve Chong

 Steve Chong (born November 30, 1978) is the founder and director of the RICE (Renewal and Inter-Church Evangelism) Movement, originating from Sydney, Australia.
-He rose to national prominence when he appeared on the controversial SBS reality TV series "Christians Like Us."
+He rose to national prominence after appearing on the SBS reality TV series "Christians Like Us."
 ABC characterised him as a Christian leader who "sees an Asian future for the church Down Under."
-As well as leading the RICE Movement, he is an itinerant evangelist, preaching and teaching in Christchurch, Vancouver, San Francisco, Perth, as well as home town of Sydney.
+As well as leading the RICE Movement, he is an itinerant evangelist, having preached in multiple cities such as Christchurch, Vancouver, San Francisco, Perth, as well as home town of Sydney.
 He has been trained and mentored by American ministers Mark Driscoll and Tim Keller.

 Early life and education

 Chong was born on November 30, 1978, in Sydney, Australia to Chinese-Malaysian parents.
 They converted from Buddhism to the Christianity at the 1979 Billy Graham Crusade.

 He attended James Ruse Agricultural High School and obtained a Bachelor of Commerce from The University of Sydney.
 With the plan of becoming an Anglican minister, he studied for a Bachelor of Theology at Moore Theological College.